-- Instruments of the Orchestra an introductory unit where students listen, look and respond to a variety of pieces and instruments based in orchestral music - Have A Seat Can a chair be a drum?
+- Have A Seat Can a chair be a drum?
 We explore aural analysis, notation, composition, and group performance using chairs as a drum.
-In small groups, students compose and perform their own chair drumming piece. - Rock of Ages We learn about and perform short riffs from some of the major Rock artists and eras.
-Students study various Rock Genres, presenting their research.
-They learn short rock riffs on a variety of class instruments. - It All Ad's Up How does music affect advertising?
-Using various music software, students analyse music used in advertising and create their own adverts using pre-recorded loops that student choose and layer together.
+In small groups, students compose and perform their own chair drumming piece. - Rock of Ages We learn about and perform songs from major rock and/or pop artists.
+Students learn chords on individual pianos, then perform them.